top of page

 CPAP

-Continuous Positive Airway Pressure - a form of ventilator assistance which helps to keep the baby's lungs properly expanded.
-CPAP does not breathe for the baby, but allows the baby to breathe into a "wind."
+This is an abbreviation of Continuous Positive Airway Pressure, a form of ventilator assistance used to keep an infant’s lungs properly expanded; CPAP does not breathe for the baby, but allows the baby to breathe into a "forward moving wind."

 CT SCAN (of the head)